Jesse Winker Player Props: Brewers vs. Pirates

 - The Pirates have a 4.25 team ERA that ranks 17th among all MLB pitching staffs.

-- The Pirates surrender the first-fewest home runs in baseball (78 total, one per game).
+- The Pirates allow the first-fewest home runs in baseball (78 total, one per game).

-- Bido gets the start for the Pirates, his fourth of the season.
-He is 0-1 with a 3.45 ERA and 18 strikeouts in 15 2/3 innings pitched.
+- Oviedo gets the start for the Pirates, his 17th of the season.
+He is 3-8 with a 4.06 ERA and 80 strikeouts in 88 2/3 innings pitched.

-- The righty's most recent time out came on Saturday against the Miami Marlins, when he went 5 2/3 innings, surrendering two earned runs while allowing nine hits.
+- In his most recent time out on Sunday, the righty threw seven innings against the Miami Marlins, allowing one earned run while surrendering six hits.

-- The 27-year-old has a 3.45 ERA and 10.3 strikeouts per nine innings across three games this season, while allowing a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.